Introduction

 Observation is Key

-It goes without saying – you have to pay close attention to the gameplay of your fellow players.
+You have to pay close attention to the gameplay of your fellow players.
 By keeping a keen eye on their actions, you can identify patterns in their bets and read their tells

 Frequently Asked Questions